rtcornwell/cdp-ranger-obs/README.md

 **Use the built in account "rangeradmin" for all configuration of ranger or the account you setup for ranger.**

-# [Ranger-obs Plugin Install]
+# Ranger-obs Plugin Install

 The plugin is integrated into the ranger console which allows you to setup policies

-## (1) Unzip and extract the ranger-obs-plugin-0.1.0 .tar.gz, including the following":"
+## (1) Unzip and extract the ranger-obs-plugin-0.1.0 .tar.gz, including the following

 ranger-obs-plugin-0.1.0.jar (ranger obs plugin package)